Indigenous Aryanism: Identifying the Vedic people with the Harappan civilisation

 Indigenists claim a continuous cultural evolution of India, denying a discontinuity between the Harappan and Vedic periods, identifying the IVC with the Vedic people.
-According to Kak, "the Indian civilization must be viewed as an unbroken tradition that goes back to the earliest period of the Sindhu-Sarasvati (or Indus) tradition (7000 or 8000 BCE).
+According to Kak, "the Indian civilization must be viewed as an unbroken tradition that goes back to the earliest period of the Sindhu-Sarasvati (or Indus) tradition (7000 or 8000 BCE)."
 This identification is incompatible with the archaeological, linguistic and genetic data, and rejected by mainstream scholarship.

 Postulating a Puranic chronology

 The idea of "Indigenous Aryanism" fits into traditional Hindu ideas of religious history, namely that Hinduism has timeless origins, with the Vedic Aryans inhabiting India since ancient times.
 The ideas Indigenist ideas are rooted in the chronology of the Puranas, the Mahabharata and the Ramayana, which contain lists of kings and genealogies used to construct the traditional chronology of ancient India.
-"Indigenists" follow a "Puranic agenda", emphasizing that these lists go back to the fourth millennium BCE.
+"Indigenists" follow a "Puranic agenda", emphasising that these lists go back to the fourth millennium BCE.
 Megasthenes, the Greek ambassador to the Maurya court at Patna at c.
 300 BCE, reported to have heard of a traditional list of 153 kings that covered 6042 years, beyond the traditional beginning of the Kali Yuga in 3102 BCE.
 The royal lists are based on Sūta bardic traditions, and are derived from lists which were orally transmitted and constantly reshaped.

 These lists are supplemented with astronomical interpretations, which are also used to reach an earlier dating for the Rigveda.
 Along with this comes a redating of historical personages and events, in which the Buddha is dated to 1100 BCE or even 1700 BCE, and Chandragupta Maurya (c.
 300 BCE) is replaced by Chandragupta, the Gupta king.
 The Bharata War is dated at 3139–38 BCE, the start of the kali Yuga.